gecko0307/dagon/doc/Jolt Physics.md

 ## Comparison with Newton

+dagon:jolt is designed in a very similar way as dagon:newton to ensure easy migration.

+### World

+dagon:jolt provides `JoltPhysicsWorld`, an equivalent to `NewtonPhysicsWorld`.

 ### Shapes

 Shapes are organized in the same way as in Newton: all shapes are specializations of an abstract base class.
 Jolt supports almost all shape types of Newton, plus a number of additional types.